-We are aware that tracks may be subject to one or more than one premises licence, provided each licence relates to a specified area of the track.
-As per the Gambling Commission's Guidance, we will consider the impact upon the third licensing objective and the need to ensure that entrances to each type of premises are distinct and that children are excluded from gambling areas where they are not permitted to enter.
+The licensing authority is aware that tracks may be subject to one or more than one premises licence, provided each licence relates to a specified area of the track.
+As per the Gambling Commission's Guidance, it will consider the impact upon the third licensing objective and the need to ensure that entrances to each type of premises are distinct and that children are excluded from gambling areas where they are not permitted to enter.

-It is noted that there are conditions which we cannot attach to premises licences which are:
+It is noted that there are conditions which it cannot attach to premises licences which are: